-Through ESG practices, social investors can turn a profit and help tackle the issues.
+Through ESG investing, investors can turn a profit and help tackle the issues of environmental sustainability and corporate social responsibility.
 This creates a new way of thinking and diverse opportunities that benefit the planet.

-Social impact investment is a type of investment that channels funds to organizations that are tackling social issues.
+Social impact investments are a type of investment that channels funds to organizations that are tackling social issues.
 The expectation is to gain financial returns but also have a positive impact on these matters.

 For instance, you can invest in a company addressing poor education and skills training among the youth.
 Such a company offers young people opportunities but still turns a profit for its investors.
 This symbolizes the change that’s happening in the world today.

 See related: How to Invest in Electric Car Charging Stations

 Comparing Social Impact Investors to Socially Responsible Investing